 Selection of available titles may vary between operators.
-If we look at our current DraftKings promotion, your bonus can be used in both Fantasy CoD, CSGO, LoL or Rocket League fantasy competitions.
+If we look at our current DraftKings promotion, your bonus can be used in all Fantasy Valorant, CoD, CSGO, LoL or Rocket League fantasy competitions.
 New esports titles are added all the time, meaning you expect your favorite title to be added soon.

 Is Daily Fantasy Esports similar to gambling?

 The similarity between esports betting and daily fantasy esports is only in the concept that you are wagering on the performance of the athletes or team to perform well.
 Of course, you may be requested a fee to participate with rewards handed out based on said fee.

 This would entail you engaging in esports fantasy betting, but only as far as betting on your own knowledge and skill to select the best roster and win the DFS contest.